- Forty students are accepted into the STEM program each year.

 - Juniors: Aeronautical Engineering or Civil Engineering and Architecture

 The STEM program emphasizes real-world applications and exposes students to career paths by partnering with local engineering companies.
 Each STEM class has the opportunity to see engineering in action outside of the school building.

-Please visit our Admissions Office page to review the application form and essay prompt.
+Please visit our Admissions Office page to learn more on how to apply to the

 Note that students must submit a recommendation from a science teacher as part of their application process for the STEM program.